yuqiii-wang/KnowledgeNotes/network/blockchain/blockchain.md

 ### Proof of Stake (PoS)

 * Instead of miners, there are Validators.
-To become a validator, user must lock up ("stake") a large amount of the cryptocurrency (e.g., 32 ETH) into a smart contract.
+To become a validator, a node addr must lock up ("stake") a large amount of the cryptocurrency (e.g., 32 ETH) into a smart contract.
 * The network randomly selects a validator to propose the next block.
 If the validator acts honestly, they get a reward.
 If they try to cheat (validate bad blocks, computer is service down), the network "slashes" (destroys) their staked money.
 * Pros: Energy efficient (99.9% less energy than PoW); lower barrier to entry (no hardware farms needed).
 * Cons: "Rich get richer" criticism; complex implementation (requires the Beacon Client).
 * Examples: Ethereum (current), Cardano, Solana.

-where, by 2025, for example, Ethereum needs Execution Client (e.g., Geth) and Beacon Client (e.g., Consensus).

-#### The Execution and Beacon Client

-* Execution Client (e.g., Geth): The worker.
-It deals with transactions, smart contracts, and balances.
-It is heavy on computation.
-* Beacon Client (e.g., Consensus): The manager.
-It deals with people (validators), time, and agreement.
-It is heavy on networking and rules.
+Technically speaking, if a node addr stakes more coins, it has higher probability of finding the next block (implementation detail may vary, e.g., in 2025, there is a cap of 2048 ETH for one node addr to prevent one node from having too much power).
+To have more voting power, human user needs to set up many computer nodes with each node addr deposited 2048 ETH.

 ### Proof of Authority (PoA)